The Mound (novella): Publication

 The story was not published during Lovecraft's lifetime.
 After his death, August Derleth abridged the story radically, and it was published in the November 1940 issue of Weird Tales.
 This abbreviated version was reprinted by Arkham House over the years until the original text was finally published in 1989 in The Horror in the Museum and Other Revisions, although some Lovecraft anthologies such as The Loved Dead by Wordsworth Editions continue to use the abridged Derleth version.
+It was published in 2012 in The Crawling Chaos and Others.